cl-model-languages/cl-prolog2/README.md

 # Cl-Prolog - Common Interface to the ISO Prolog implementations from Common Lisp

+This is a realization of Marc Kuo's ["modelling approach to OR (operations research)"](https://kuomarc.wordpress.com/2012/03/05/the-uncommon-lisp-approach-to-operations-research/) for Prolog language.

 This library provides a transpiler from S-expression to [ISO-standardized](https://www.iso.org/standard/21413.html) Prolog language, and the sub-libraries that invoke State-of-the-Art Prolog compilers